 Type 2 patients also have acute flare-ups, but also endure lower intensity chronic sciatica virtually every day.
 After an acute attack settles, they are left with constant residual pain which might be mild or extreme.
 Some of these patients are completely disabled by their symptoms.

+Type 3 patients are extremely acute and must enter into drastic treatment immediately.
+Most of these patients have suffered dramatic spinal trauma, such as cauda equina syndrome, and many undergo emergency sciatica surgery.
 This is the least common type of patient, but the type which certainly leaves a vivid impression in the mind.

-Help for Sciatica Patients
+Help for Sciatica Problems

 Sciatica sufferers must not only endure the considerable misery of their physical pain, they must also be tormented by many of the following other factors: